- Feature Links

 Westmoreland County History

 Pennsylvania's Westmoreland County was formed by an Act of Assembly, approved by Governor Richard Penn, on February 26, 1773.
 The Act also designated that the courts should be held at the house of Robert Hanna until a court house could be built.
 This house was at Hannastown, and continued to be used as a court house until the county seat was moved to Greensburg.
 The first courts of the county were held at Hannastown on April 6, 1773.
-The town was burned by Indians on July 13, 1782, but the temporary court house was not destroyed.
+The town was burned by Native Americans on July 13, 1782, but the temporary court house was not destroyed.
 The last session of court in Hannastown began in October, 1786.
 The house used as a court house was a two story log dwelling house, with but two rooms below, and was neither built nor owned by the county.

 First Court House and Jail, Erected 1786.